 - Can be programmed to suit a variety of different yards and operating times.

 Our tester Brian Champion found the initial set-up a tedious task, mainly due to the need to install a special boundary wire around the entire area to be mowed.
 The Automower senses this wire and won't stray too far over it.
 The wire must be pegged flush with the soil or preferably buried a little below the surface.
 For a large lawn, this could be a very time-consuming job.
 Husqvarna specialist dealers offer an installation service at an extra cost and this could be worth considering.

 We found that if the wire is even a little above ground level, there's a chance the Automower can damage it.
 If the grass is much longer than 5cm (the Automower's highest blade setting) you should consider mowing the lawn down to a suitable height before setting up the Automower.

 Once the wire is installed, and the recharging station is set up, the Automower can be charged and left to do its thing.
 Different yard shapes can be programmed, so that it knows to tackle the distant areas first (while it has plenty of charge) before working its way back to the charging station.

-The Automower 305 is a clever machine, and with the right set up in a suitable yard, it should maintain the lawn effectively.
+The Automower 305 is a clever machine, and with the right set-up in a suitable yard, it should maintain the lawn effectively.
 It does have a few important limitations, such as the initial setting up, the need to keep the lawn clear of obstacles, the challenge of managing gardens with separate lawn areas (especially on different levels, or front and rear yards) and security (such as leaving it unattended in a front yard).
-On performance alone our tester gives it four stars, but when factoring in the price, setting up and other limitations, would only give it two and a half.
+On performance alone our tester was fairly impressed, but when factoring in the price, setting up and other limitations, he found it much less attractive overall.